Letters from Lodi

 Robert Mondavi’s family found their earliest fortunes as Lodi grape packers, not as winemakers.
-Mondavi’s father, Cesare Mondavi, emigrated from Central Italy’s Marche region (between Umbria and the Adriatic Sea) to Minnesota, and then brought his family to the Lodi area during the early 1920s, at a time when Prohibition was dramatically boosting sales of fresh-packed grapes to markets across the nation.
+Mondavi’s father, Cesare Mondavi, emigrated from Central Italy’s Marche region (between Umbria and the Adriatic Sea) to Minnesota, and then brought his family to the Lodi area in 1922, at a time when Prohibition was dramatically boosting sales of fresh-packed grapes to markets across the nation.

 Like other fruit packing companies, Cesare Mondavi’s C. Mondavi & Sons was successful particularly because of one provision in the Volstead Act (outlawing the sale and transportation of “intoxicating liquors”) allowing the head of every household to produce up to 200 gallons of fermented beverages per year for personal consumption.

 Overnight, countless Americans from the Atlantic to the Pacific became home winemakers, causing fresh grape sales to soar.
 Numerous California wineries closed down during Prohibition (ending in 1933), but Lodi growers scrambled to plant more vines to keep up with the demand.

-Cesare Mondavi's sons, Peter and Robert, would eventually move to Napa Valley in 1943 after the opportunity for the family to purchase Charles Krug Winery came around.
+Cesare Mondavi's two sons, Peter and Robert, would eventually move to Napa Valley in 1943 after the opportunity for the family to purchase the historic Charles Krug Winery came around.
 Cesare and his wife Rosa would remained in Lodi for the rest of their lives, but count the Mondavis as one of many Lodi families who utilized the fruit packing business to transition into grape growing and winemaking.

 In fact, during most of the last century the primary product steering Lodi’s viticultural fortunes was a variety of Vitis vinifera consumed primarily as a table grape: the Tokay (or Flame Tokay), which originated in Algeria, and found its way to the West Coast via East Coast nurseries some time during the 1850s.